Dr Scott J Turner | Specialist Plastic Surgeon (FRACS) | Sydney

 - You lift the skin in front of your ears in the mirror to see how you “used to look”

-- Jawline filler or skin-tightening treatments no longer restore the contour they once did
+- Jawline filler or skin-tightening no longer restores the contour it once did

 - The line between your cheek and your neck has softened or disappeared